scholarslab/gitpractice/Praxis2019.md

 * Shane: Best is obviously Texas.
 Iowa and New Mexico are runner-ups.
 Worst is Idaho, which incredibly contains the phrase "State of Idaho" twice.
 * Amanda: I find the flags that contain the state's written name kind of endearing?
 Rating the racist flags worst (overt racist references, e.g. Maryland, Mississippi; at least four flags that chose to represent the entire state via two white people, e.g. New Jersey, New York, Virginia, Wisconsin).
 * Brandon: I have no thoughts on flags.
 My petition to get Virginia to put Pepper on their flag continues to be denied, and I refuse to recognize it until they do.
-* Janet: My home state of Massachusetts.
+* Janet: My home state of Massachusetts is the worst.
 It's boring and it basically looks like someone is taking a sword to an Algonquisn Native American who is offering peace.
+I like the Louisiana state flag because of the pelicans.

 ## What are your five favorite things?
 * Amanda: dogs, stories (books but also other media with stories e.g. videogames), spending time with friends, making websites, waking up early yet well rested